The Seat of the Scornful (2022)

 Now the house was full of men and women, and all the satraps of the allophyles were there, and on top of the house there were about three thousand men and women, watching Sampson being made fun of.
 (Judges 16:27 NETS/LXX)

 There are few things that have a negative emotional impact as when we’re mistreated, scorned, or made fun of.
 We’ve all experienced it at some point in our lives.
-Generally, in junior high school, kids practice sharpening their tongues to cut one another to pieces.
-In time, unregenerate adults normalize talking to public servants like animals with no pain of conscience.
+Generally, in junior high school, unregenerate children practice sharpening their tongues to cut one another down.
+In time, these same unregenerate adults normalize talking to people (especially public servants) like animals with no pain of conscience.
 What I’m most concerned about is when professing believers behave this way.
 Paul describes this cruelty in Romans 3:13 by quoting the Psalmist… “They sharpen their tongues like a serpent; The poison of asps is under their lips.”
 (Psalms 140:3 NKJV)

 I quoted Judges 16:2 from the NETS translation of the LXX (Greek Old Testament).
 It’s a familiar story that reveals exactly what Samson experienced once stripped of the Spirit’s power.
 We read that “… on top of the house there were about three thousand men and women, watching Sampson being made fun of.”
 These bloodthirsty pagans taunted this once great man of God like a circus act.
 They made sport, mocked, and ridiculed this wounded man.
 I’m reminded of Solomon, who, at the end of his life, made this comment, “For like the crackling of thorns under a pot, So is the laughter of the fool.
 This also is vanity.”
 (Ecclesiastes 7:6 NKJV)